karledenstal/sinkofscrubbing/README.md

 - Makes Wash Basins interactable
 - Provides small buff to Resist Disease & Speechcraft after cleaning for 4 hours
-- Built-in support for Dirt and Blood, but works standalone as well.
+- Built-in support for Dirt and Blood.
+Will not fully clean the character, but set it to the lowest level of dirtiness.
+Similar to how swimming in water works in D&B.
-- Mod is provided as-is, open source, and permissions are open.
-Might add more to it in the future tho, but for now it's just a simple mod.

 ## Requirements